 Are there specific restrictions with respect to the issuance or custody of crypto currencies, such as a regulatory or voluntary moratorium?

 The U.S. legal requirements applicable to cryptocurrencies and other digital assets continues to be a fragmented and evolving area of the law.
-For example, the OCC, the CFTC, the SEC, the Department of the Treasury’s Financial Crimes Enforcement Network (“FinCEN”), the Internal Revenue Service (“IRS”), and various state regulators (such as New York’s Department of Financial Services) have issued guidance, interpretations, and, in some cases, licensure requirements, relating to cryptocurrency and other digital asset activities.
-There continues to be debate within the United States over how cryptocurrencies and other digital assets should be classified under various U.S. legal regimes, which implicates the legal requirements applicable to market participants engaged in cryptocurrency and other digital asset activities.
+For example, the OCC, the CFTC, the SEC, the Department of the Treasury’s Financial Crimes Enforcement Network, the Internal Revenue Service, and various state regulators (such as New York’s Department of Financial Services) have issued guidance, interpretations, and, in some cases, licensure requirements, relating to cryptocurrency and other digital asset activities.
+As of March 2025, draft legislation that would clarify how cryptocurrencies and other digital assets should be classified under various U.S. legal regimes has been proposed, which would implicate the legal requirements applicable to market participants engaged in cryptocurrency and other digital asset activities.

 As it relates to national banks, the OCC has issued a series of interpretations providing that, among other things, cryptocurrency custody services, including holding unique cryptographic keys associated with cryptocurrency, is a modern form of traditional bank activities related to custody services that is permissible for national banks and federal savings associations.
 In addition, national banks and federal savings associations are permitted by the OCC to participate in independent node verification networks and use stablecoins to conduct payment activities and other bank-permissible functions.

-Subsequently, however, the OCC pared back these permissions, reminding banks that they are only allowed consistent with safe and sound banking practices, and with the OCC’s prior approval.
-The FDIC and the Federal Reserve followed suit, requiring prior notice from covered institutions of any crypto related activities.
-Following the previous year’s crypto market downturn, in January 2023, all three regulators released a joint statement expressing a high degree of skepticism about banks’ involvement in crypto activities or excessive exposure to the crypto sector.
+Subsequently, the OCC, the FDIC, and the Federal Reserve required prior notice from covered institutions of any crypto-related activities.
+All three regulators released a joint statement expressing a high degree of skepticism about banks’ involvement in crypto activities or excessive exposure to the crypto sector.
+The OCC retreated from its prior approval requirement in March 2025, relying on generally applicable guidance that crypto-related activity should be consistent with safety and soundness principles.

 Recently, the Federal Reserve curtailed the power of uninsured member banks to engage in crypto activities to equal that of insured member banks, in an effort to “level the playing field.”
 This conditioned access to the Federal Reserve’s payment system, thus limiting the ability to leverage novel state bank charters, such as Wyoming’s special purpose depository institution charter, to engage in crypto activities.